About the service

 Who is this service for?

-All children with insulin dependent diabetes, type 2 diabetes and monogenic diabetes and children with impaired glucose tolerance.
+All children with insulin dependent diabetes, type 2 diabetes and monogenic diabetes.

 Contact usLocking Castle Medical Centre Highlands Lane Locking Castle Weston Super Mare North Somerset BS24 7DX